delphi-hub/delphi-registry/README.md

 * The Delphi WebApi ( ```delphi-webapi:1.0.0-SNAPSHOT``` )
 * The Delphi WebApp ( ```delphi-webapp:1.0.0-SNAPSHOT``` )

-For Windows Users, to obtain these images, checkout the respective repositories ([here](https://github.com/delphi-hub/delphi-crawler), [here](https://github.com/delphi-hub/delphi-webapi) and [here](https://github.com/delphi-hub/delphi-webapp)) and execute the command
+For Windows users, to obtain these images, checkout the respective repositories ([here](https://github.com/delphi-hub/delphi-crawler), [here](https://github.com/delphi-hub/delphi-webapi) and [here](https://github.com/delphi-hub/delphi-webapp)) and execute the command

 ```
 sbt docker:publishLocal
 ```
 inside their root directory.
-This will build the docker images and register them directly at the local docker registry.
+This will build the docker images and register them directly at the local docker registry. <br />

-For Linux Users, checkout Delphi Registry repository ([here](https://github.com/delphi-hub/delphi-registry)) and execute the command
+For Linux users, checkout Delphi Registry repository and execute the command

 ```
 sudo bash ./Delphi_install.sh